happyfoxinc/helpstack/README.md

 	Images which are included in your project must be specified with their filenames. e.g: **example.png**

 You can download the **HSDefaultTheme.pList** file, include it in your project and edit the same to apply your custom skin settings.
+You can customize the following UI Elements and properties :

 * Navigation Bar

-	You can customize the following navigationBar properties
+   (Add the image)

+* Background

+	You can specify a **BackgroundColor** or **BackgroundImage** which is included in your resources directory.
+This will be applied to the background of all the HelpStack screens.

+* TableViewAttributes

+	(Add both images)
+	(Add label attributes plist image also)

+* Chat Screen Customization

+	(Chat screen image and plist image)

+* Navigation Bar

 	**BackgroundColor** Navigation bar background color